V-Mayya/V-Mayya/README.md

 - **Others**:
     - STATA: Statistical and Econometric Analysis of the determinants of dealer profits & variables that influence earnings (using multiple regression analysis and testing for heteroskedasticity, multicollinearity and others).

-    - HTML, CSS: Responsive web design projects.
+    - HTML, CSS: Responsive web design projects
     - Swift & Xcode: IOS educational app (currently not maintained)

 <!---